How to enable and use the Salesforce integration

 The relationship you create has to be either a Master-Detail or a Lookup.
 A master-detail relationship has a cascading effect such that if you delete the parent object, the custom object will be deleted.
 In a lookup relationship, if the parent object is deleted, the custom object will remain.

 When you get to the step where you have to fill out the Field name, give it the same name as the API Name from your custom object.
+Additionally, make sure the Child Relationship Name on the Parent object matches the API name of the custom object EXACTLY, but without the __c.

-Role Access and Custom Object Visibility in Salesforce
+Role Access and Custom Object Visibility

 In order to see the custom object in your Front Salesforce settings, your user role will need Read, Create and Edit permissions for the custom object.
 A Salesforce admin will be able to make these changes by following the below steps.

-Additonally, a user with the standard Salesforce profile will not be able to view the custom object.
+Additionally, a user with the standard Salesforce profile will not be able to view the custom object.
 You will instead, need to create a custom profile and assign your user to this profile.
 If your users are already using a custom profile, just edit that profile's permissions.

 Follow these steps in Salesforce: